Naming your company – a little help with free business name generators

 Trademarks, Trading Names and registered businesses

-And don’t forget, finding and choosing a name is one thing, but you should also make sure it’s ok to use and that you’re protecting it.
+Don’t forget, finding and choosing a name is one thing, but you should also make sure it is OK to use and that you’re protecting it.

 But registering a company requires that you and others become director, and comes with obligations of its own (legal obligations with penalties), and doesn’t prevent people from trading under that name – a company can trade as a different name than the company is registered under.
 A ‘trading name’ must not:

 - Include the phrases ‘ltd’, ‘limited’, ‘LLP’, ‘public limited company’, ‘plc’ or ‘limited liability partnership’

 - Be the same as an existing trade mark